Blu-Tiger/ymage/README.md

     - Reverse search the image.
     - Share, copy or download the image.
     -  Copy or open the website page containing the image.

+## Todo

+- [ ] Remove unnecessary comments/code.
+    ↻ In Progress: █▒▒▒▒▒▒▒▒▒

+- [ ] Add the possibility to share images and liks from other apps to this app.